nd31pr0/Webpack-Bundler/README.md

 ## Description
-- This is introduction to web transpilers, how they work, and how they are configured.
+- This is introduction to web transpilers(bundling with webpack), how they work, and how they are configured.